-This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Racing Cash Fund for the Department of Revenue.
+This line item was created in FY 2013-14 to reflect the total indirect cost assessment against the Racing Cash Fund for the Department.
 The request for this line item is based on the Indirect Cost Allocation Plan and is updated each year to reflect accurate assessments against this fund.

-(E) HEARINGS DIVISION
+(E) AUTO INDUSTRY DIVISION

-(E) HEARINGS DIVISION, PERSONAL SERVICES
+(E) AUTO INDUSTRY DIVISION, PERSONAL SERVICES